saitai0802/dashtify-2720d/content/pages/index.md

     background_image_opacity: 60
     subtitle: >-
       Here at ofurie, we leverage data that matters to drive growth and improve ROI.
-It's our expertise to track
+In simpler terms, we track your marketing funnel (furiously!)
   - type: features_section
     title: Our process
     features: